M-AminM/M-AminM/README.md

-- 👋 Hi, I’m AminScript
+- 👋 Hi, I’m AminM
-- 👀 I’m interested in java and python
+- 👀 I’m interested in java and python and web programming
-- 🌱 I’m currently learning web progamming
 - 📫 How to reach me:

 <p align='center'>